QuietStreamFinancial/eng-recruiting/ims-bank/javascript/README.md

 ### Expectations
 * Your solution executes without crashing
-* Your solution does not print any errors to the console
 * We don't expect you to spend more than two hours on this exercise.